Conference Agenda

 10:00 am - 11:00 am

-Join us as we kick-off our Fall Conference with this session presented by Scott Zumbrink, President; Dan Talarek & Alex Zumbar, Legislative Committee Co-Chairs, and a Capitol Square Update from CTAO Executive Director Kevin Futryk and State Lobbyist Julia Wynn.
-We'll also conduct the Annual Business Meeting of the CTAO.
+Join us as we kick-off our Spring Conference with this session presented by Dan Talarek & Alex Zumbar, Legislative Committee Co-Chairs, and a Capitol Square Update from CTAO Executive Director Kevin Futryk and State Lobbyist Erin Glossop.

 12:00 - 1:00 pm Lunch